2025 Ikast-Brande municipal election

+from Venstre, would secure re-election.

 Background

 Following the 2021 election, Ib Lauritsen from Venstre became mayor for a second term.
-Lauritsen is set to seek a third term following this election.
+Lauritsen sought a third term following this election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Ikast-Brande Municipality had 23 seats in 2025.